 In the Disintegration works, each individual piece starts out as a recognizable image of a landscape but ultimately melds into an abstract work.
 Brammell’s focus is to use the irreversible process of removing physical elements of an image.
 Each work is deleted in segments until the final result is reached.
 The idea is to gradually take a physical element away from the image, while still leaving a trace of the action and of the hand to show that the image was made with singular motions.
 The unaltered form of the work compositions is further complicated by the introduction of painterly mark-making, which is incorporated in both the objects being photographed and the photographs themselves.
 These actions transform the photograph into a screen through which the composition is gradually developed, examined, and remade.

 Brammell has “literally” blurred the lines of photography.
-By taking a very recognizable landscape, such as a canyon vast plato, he has created a sense of confusion for the viewer by manufacturing a visual wall that blocks the viewer from reality.
-These photographs are presented in various sizes – very large as well as very intimate.
+By taking a very recognizable scene, such as a canyon, vast plato, or a very ordinary natural form.
+He has created a sense of confusion for the viewer by manufacturing a visual wall that blocks the viewer from reality.

 2013-17 “A Wondrous Land”, Harrison Brammell’s photographic series is a group of large format photographs showcasing expanses of the American West and other areas across the globe.
 The photographs capture the vast scale and openness of these pristine and untouched landscapes.
 With the rapid rise in property development throughout the world, these natural and unscathed lands will unfortunately cease to exist or undergo dramatic change in the near future.
 Brammell seeks to bring the viewer to them before the hands of man scar or ruin their perfection.